texfaq/texfaq.github.io/FAQ-psfchoice.md

   `Minion Pro`, but a separate (free) font set `MnSymbol` greatly extends the symbol coverage.

-- PA Math PA&nbsp;Math is a family of serif fonts loosely based on the Palatino (TM) typeface.
+- PA Math  is a family of serif fonts loosely based on the Palatino (TM) typeface.
 PA&nbsp;Math comprises the fonts necessary for mathematical typesetting (maths italics, maths, calligraphic and oldstyle symbols, and extensions)